Hausdorff vs Gromov-Hausdorff distances: Introduction

-We begin with background on Hausdorff distances, Gromov--Hausdorff distances, correspondences, \v{C}ech complexes, the nerve lemma, the convexity radius of a manifold, and the fundamental class of a manifold in Section~\ref{sec:background}.
+We begin in Section~\ref{sec:background} with background on Hausdorff distances, Gromov--Hausdorff distances, correspondences, \v{C}ech complexes, the nerve lemma, the convexity radius of a manifold, and the fundamental class of a manifold.
 In Section~\ref{sec:manifold-simple} we prove Theorem~\ref{thm:main1}(a), namely that $d_\gh(X,M)\geq\frac{1}{2}d_\h(X,M)$ for $X$ a sufficiently dense subset of a manifold $M$.
 We introduce Vietoris--Rips complexes, which we use to show the constant $\frac{1}{2}$ can be improved to $1$ in the case of the circle (Theorem~\ref{thm:main2}), in Section~\ref{sec:circle}.
 Section~\ref{sec:manifold-simple-two} is dedicated to the proof of Theorem~\ref{thm:main1}(b) for two subsets $X,Y\subseteq M$.
 In Section~\ref{sec:fill-rad} we define the filling radius of a manifold to prove Theorem~\ref{thm:main3} with a relaxed density condition.
-In Section~\ref{sec:Jung} we provide background on Hausmann's Theorem and Jung's Theorem, which we use to prove our improved bound with constant $\alpha(n,\kappa)$ for a general manifold (Theorem~\ref{thm:main4}).
-We show that for general metric space subsets the ratio between the Hausdorff and Gromov--Hausdorff distances can be arbitrarily far away from one (Theorem~\ref{thm:main5}) in Section~\ref{sec:ratio}, and we conclude with open questions in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:Jung} we provide background on Hausmann's Theorem and Jung's Theorem, which we use to prove our improved bound for a general manifold (Theorem~\ref{thm:main4}) with constant $\alpha(n,\kappa)$ in front of the $d_\h(X,M)$ term.
+We show in Section~\ref{sec:ratio} that for general metric space subsets the ratio between the Hausdorff and Gromov--Hausdorff distances can be arbitrarily far away from one (Theorem~\ref{thm:main5}).
+In Section~\ref{sec:conclusion} we conclude with a discussion of how this project began, and a list of open questions that we hope are of interest to others.